-Prerequisites: Students must complete the first year of IDP core coursework, or have the permission of the Program Director.
+Prerequisite: Completion of the first year of IDP core coursework, or permission of the Program Director.

 IDP 779 - Professional Seminar for International Development I (1)

 This course introduces students to standard practices of professional communication, conduct, and preparation of documents and presentation materials and types commonly used in the international development field.
 Course activities include: technical writing, creating persuasive messages in formats and media appropriate to a variety of audiences (e.g., specialist, non-specialist, targeted groups).
 Course activities will also address professional communication and conduct, and guide students in preparing their IDMA portfolios for submission at the end of the semester (required for continuing to the second year of IDMA graduate study, practicum and internship experiences)